tkoyama010/tkoyama010/README.md

 Hi!
 My name is Tetsuo Koyama.
 I'm CAE software engineer in Japan.
 I'm interested in scientific computing and visualization with computer graphics.
 I'm writing a self-published book.
 The title is "Getting Started with GetFEM".
 This book is a Japanese translation of the Python interface tutorial from GetFEM, an open source finite element method library.
+I am a commiter of GetFEM and developer team of [PyVista](https://github.com/orgs/pyvista/people).
 <br>
 </br>
 ![](https:///badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)